 If vitamin B12 deficiency is confirmed in an older person, no other tests are done because the cause, such as low stomach acidity, is usually not serious.
 In a younger person, other tests, including other blood tests, may be done to determine the cause.

 Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (use of a flexible viewing tube to directly examine internal structures) may be done to check for destruction of stomach cells that produce intrinsic factor.
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (use of a flexible viewing tube to directly examine internal structures) may be done to check for destruction of stomach cells that produce intrinsic factor.

 Prevention of Vitamin B12 Deficiency